Patreon gives creators CRM and Snapchat Stories clone just for fans who pay

 The new “Patreon Membership Engine” centers around the Patron Relationship Manger, the first CRM for pro content creators.
 It lets them sort patrons by how much they’ve paid or when they joined, and provides their email addresses — something YouTube, Facebook, Instagram, Snapchat, Twitter, and other platforms refuse to give creators.

 This Salesforce-For-Artists lets them contact their fans with special offers or thank yous, like hawking higher priced merchandise to top spenders while upselling new $1 subscribers to their more expensive reward tiers.
+Spam isn’t too much of an problem since Conte says “There’s no reason to abuse the people who give you your monthly pay check.”

 There’s also a slew of new content creation tools.
 The new Early Access feature lets creators post content just to fans who pay over a certain dollar amount per month, and set a ‘window’ before its publicly available on their Patreon.
 A partnership with Crowdcast lets creators log in with their Patreon account and broadcast livestreams just for paying fans, while Patreon foots the bandwidth bill.